radekacar/joyous-rainbow/README.md

 * **Iowa Environmental Mesonet** — ASOS/METAR archive, hourly observations for the ten airports
 * **OpenStreetMap contributors** — parking positions, taxiways and runways, via the Overpass API (ODbL)

-## Attribution of ideas

-The solution is original and written from scratch.
-Two ideas came from the publicly documented work of other teams in this challenge and were implemented independently here:
-LightGBM's linear leaves, and the classifier-weighted mixture for the fallback regime (team kind-mango, whose repository documents both along with a long list of measured failures).
-Their implementation differs from ours in an important respect — that team deliberately avoids the Network Manager off-block field altogether, while this solution uses it.

-On that field: `MVT\_TIME\_UTC\_mvt − AOBT\_3\_flt` is this model's strongest single feature, and it approximates the blanked block time.
-The challenge brief cautions against it; asked directly, the organisers stated on 2026-09-18 that no such restriction exists and that even reconstructing off-block times from open trajectory data is acceptable, the model being intended for post-operations analysis rather than tactical use.
-The field is therefore used here, and this note records the choice openly.

 ## Licence